ASKurz/Experimental-design-and-the-GLMM/README.md

 * pretest-posttest control group designs
 * Solomon four-group designs
 * factorial designs
+* crossover designs
 * control-group designs with many measurement occasions
 * post-test only designs with a large number of conditions
 * quasi-experiment variants of all of the above
 * single-group posttest-only designs
+* single-group pretest-posttest designs
-* multiple baseline designs
+* multiple baseline designs (primarilly across persons, but also across settings or behaviors)
 * AB designs
-* ABAB designs
+* ABA designs
 * BAB designs
+* ABAB designs (ABABAB, ...)
+* multiple-treatment designs (ABAC, ABCBCA, ...)
-* ABAC designs
+* changing-criterion designs

 A collaborator and I are in the early-stages of a study that will use an encouragement design and will leverage the instrumental variable approach in the analytic strategy.
 Kristoffer Magnusson has [written interesting things](https://rpsychologist.com/therapists-effects-longitudinal) on the perils of ignoring therapist effects.
 Which is all to say, I’m open to including studies that range from methodically simple to intimidating.